oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 You have configured remote storage.

-#### Configuring Hypervisor Management Server
+#### 11. Configuring Hypervisor Management Server

 **Summary**

-You can attach the Hypervisor to the Red Hat Enterprise Virtualization Manager immediately if the address of the Manager is available.
-If the Manager has not yet been installed, you must instead set a password.
-This allows the Hypervisor to be added from the Administration Portal once the Manager has been installed.
+You can attach the Hypervisor to oVirt immediately if the address of oVirt is available.
+If oVirt has not yet been installed, you must instead set a password.
+This allows the Hypervisor to be added from the Administration Portal once oVirt has been installed.
 Both modes of configuration are supported from the **oVirt Engine** screen in the Hypervisor user interface.

 <div class="alert alert-info">
 **Important:** Setting a password on the **oVirt Engine** configuration screen sets the `root` password on the Hypervisor and enables SSH password authentication.
-Once the Hypervisor has successfully been added to the Manager, disabling SSH password authentication is recommended.
+Once the Hypervisor has successfully been added to oVirt, disabling SSH password authentication is recommended.

 </div>
 ⁠